DarkSlayer10/Fire-Emblem-the-Unity-war/zeonBPM to do.md

 # Bugs or unfinished
 ```
 Add missing animations

+need to port all spell animations... that will be a chore

 fix wrong background animations

 finish items, most statuses are set to FORT